What Is A Good SAT Score?

 If you are not satisfied with your score (or perhaps uncertain what your score really means), then you need to start studying your options.
 Colleges look primarily at six things when considering a student for admissions.
 While there are a number of factors that ultimately decided acceptance, colleges routinely rank these six areas as most important:

 - School Achievement: good grades in hard courses

 - Since colleges want great grades first and foremost, you should always make this your priority.
 If you have a B+, work a little harder or get some help to raise that grade to an A. I see too many students settle when a little extra effort can really make a difference.

 - Test Scores: ACT or SAT are required at all but 850 four-year colleges

 - All colleges have their own ranking system.
 The goal is to be in the top 20% of students for the CSU system (top 10% for Cal Poly), top 10% for the UCs, and top 5% for the most competitive schools.
 While these numbers are just averages, it does give you an indication of whether you fit in.

 - Teacher Recommendations

-- Recommendations show you are adult, responsible, and worth the risk.
-When possible, try to get a recommendation from a teacher who has known for several years.
+- Recommendations show you are mature, responsible, and worth the risk.
+When possible, try to get a recommendation from a teacher who has known you for several years.